AriFordsham/GHCWiki/late-dmd.md

 - Update the documentation to explain -flate-dmd-anal.

-- Ask the community for help in determining if we should make -O2 imply -flate-dmd-anal.
+- Ask the performance czars and community for help in determining if we should make -O2 imply -flate-dmd-anal.

 ## Relation to other tickets